Here's what you need to know...

 For fat loss or aesthetic purposes, higher-rep sets of deadlifts may be something to consider.
 But doing heavy higher-rep sets is like playing with fire.

 With sumo and conventional deads, I rarely prescribe more than five reps per set.
 But on a trap bar deadlift, as high as 10-15 reps in a set would be fine, especially if the goal is fat loss.

 I'm just a lot more comfortable as a coach with the upright posture and less technical nature of the trap bar, which allows for more wiggle room.

 |Trap Bar||Conventional & Sumo|

-We can talk about joint stresses, mobility needs, anterior versus posterior chain and what not, but at the end of the day, what really matters is how awesome you look deadlifting.
+We can talk about joint stresses, mobility needs, and anterior versus posterior chain, but what matters is how awesome you look deadlifting.